obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/ITS Theme.md

 - Kanban Plugin Adjustments: Personal adjustments for less noisy Kanban layout
 - Image Zoom: Hold and click an image to zoom into it.
 - Swap Sliding Pane Icons
+- Icon Folder Icon Swaps: Swap the order of icons back to default.
+(Will also revert file types).
 - Cross Reference Plugin Adjustments
 - Sidebar Notes Adjustments: Adjustments to padding for better displays of notes moved into sidebars.
 - Mobile Toolbar Adjustment: Multi-row bar sorts properly, but scrolls vertically now.